 Lavoisier is the component used to store, consolidate and “feed” data into the web application.

 The global information from the primary and heterogeneous data sources (e.g. BDII, GOCDB, NAGIOS, GGUS, ARGO, etc.) is retrieved by means of the use of the different plug-ins.
 The collected information is structured and organized within configuration files in Lavoisier and, finally, made available to the web application without the need for any further computations.
 This modular architecture is conceived to add easily new data source in this model and use the cached information if a primary source is unavailable.
 The data sources are refreshed only as needed and only when an action has been triggered.
-In addition, it is very easy to add a new data source in this model as (depicted in Fig. 1 and Fig. 2).
+In addition, it is very easy to add a new data source in this model, as depicted in Fig. 1 and Fig. 2.
 Nevertheless, two critical dependencies are remaining: GGUS and RTIR (red arrows on the left on next figure).

 These dependencies are due to the communication via web services between the Operations Portal and GGUS/RTIR for the creation or the update of tickets.

-In case of disruptions of the GGUS or RT services, a part of the features of the Operations Portal will be affected.
-In this specific case: the creation and the update of tickets into the dashboards.
+In case of disruptions of the GGUS or RT services, a part of the features of the Operations Portal will be affected: the creation and the update of tickets into the dashboards.
 For the rest of data sources, the cache mechanism of Lavoisier permits us to ensure the integrity of the application in case of failures of third parties providers.

 Figure 1.
 Operations Portal architecture